raj23manj/springBoot/jokesapp/README.md

           * cancellation exception and interrupted exception
             * cancellation exeception: happens when cancel is called on future
             * Interrupted exeception: happens when future.get() is called by current thread and waiting and is interrupted

+    * Uncaught Exceptions:
+      * leaking exceptions from thread cannot be caught directly
+      * we need to implement Thread.UncaughtExceptionHandler interface
+      * need to implement void uncaughtException(Thread t, Throwable e)

+      * 1st way to handle uncaught exceptions: (default handler)
+        * set a default handler for all the threads in the system
+        * only one instance for all the threads
+        * done using static void Thread.setDefaultUncaughtExceptionHandler(UncaughtExceptionHandler eh)
+        * Need to create a class implementing UncaughtExceptionHandler interface
+        * Inform JVM to use this class by,
+          * Thread.setDefaultUncaughtExceptionHandler(new MycustomExceptionDefaultHandler())

+      * 2nd way to handle uncaught exceptions: (having multiple handlers for each thread)
+        * need to use void Thread.setUncaughtExceptionHandler(UncaughtExceptionHandler eh) => this is an instance method

+          Thread t = new Thread(new ExceptionLeakingTask(), "MyThread-1");
+          t.setUncaughtExceptionHandler(new MycustomExceptionDefaultHandler());

+      * 3rd way to handle uncaught exceptions: defaults and overrides

 # Using callable in controllers
   * https://grokonez.com/java-integration/work-spring-callable-controller
   * https://stackoverflow.com/questions/45823737/how-to-parallel-execute-multiple-database-calls-using-spring